The War on Democracy

 The War on Democracy is a 2007 documentary film directed by Christopher Martin and John Pilger, who also wrote the narration.
 Focusing on the political situations in nations of Latin America, the film criticizes both the United States' intervention in foreign countries' domestic politics and its "War on Terrorism".
 The film was first released in the United Kingdom on 15 June 2007.

-Critics accuse the film of fostering anti-American sentiment.
+Synopsis of film

 Production

 The film was produced over a two-year period.
 Carl Deal, chief archivist on the Michael Moore films Fahrenheit 9/11 and Bowling for Columbine, provided the archive footage used in the film.
 It is mastered in high-definition video.

+Marketing

+The graphic designer, Andrew Howard had submitted a text-only design for the film's posters which were rejected as Lionsgate did not feel they were right.

 Distribution

 The War on Democracy was screened at both the 2007 Cannes Film Festival and the Galway Film Festival.
 The film was sold to distributors Lionsgate for distribution in the U.K. and Hopscotch distribution in Australia and New Zealand.
 Pre-release screening took place at two Fopp locations on 12 June 2007, including one that was followed by a question and answer session with co-director John Pilger.
-Some in Chile accused Pilger of Chilenophobia by "attacking all Chileans who 'did not speak up to the dictatorship'" and "accusing Pinochet of fascism."